New towns of Hong Kong: New towns

 The first phase having succeeded, Hong Kong government proposed later in the 1970s to build New Towns in other areas as well.
 As part of this second phase, the development of Tai Po New Town, Yuen Long New Town and Fanling-Sheung Shui New Town began in 1976, 1977 and 1978 respectively; the extension of the Tsuen Wan New Town to Tsing Yi Town also began in the mid-1970s, and was regarded as part of the second phase of new-town development.
 The third phase of new-town development was proposed in the 1980s, including Tseung Kwan O New Town, Tin Shui Wai New Town and Ma On Shan, the last of which was officially considered as an extension of Sha Tin New Town.
 The fourth phase of new-town development, so far the last, commenced in 1996 and developed North Lantau New Town (only Tung Chung was developed, although originally the plan included the area near Tai Ho Wan), as a supporting town for the then-newly constructed airport in Chek Lap Kok.
 At present, there are nine new towns in all.

 New Town development slowed in the 2000s, on account of unexpectedly slow population growth.
-Indeed, even the development of North Lantau New Town was hindered: the population of North Lantau New Town was just 80,000 in early 2010s, less than half of the 200,000 originally planned.
+Indeed, even the development of North Lantau New Town was sluggish: the population of North Lantau New Town was just 80,000 in early 2010s, less than half of the 200,000 originally planned.
 No additional new towns were established in the 2000s and early 2010s, and new-town development was restricted to further development of the ones already developed.
 In response to excess housing demand since the late 2000s, however, which resulted in extremely high housing prices and rents as well as very long queues in pending for public housing, government considered to add to the number of new towns again.
 In the early 2010s, the government proposed to build new towns in Hung Shui Kiu, Kwu Tung, North Fanling and Ping Che-Ta Kwu Ling.
-The proposals are matters of heated public debate; if the proposals are adopted, construction work is expected to begin in the mid 2010s, and its first phase to end in the early 2020s.
+The proposals are matters of heated public debate; if the proposals are adopted, construction work is expected to begin in the mid-2010s, and its first phase to end in the early 2020s.